Text, logo

 Instructor Description

 Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years’ experience teaching at the K-12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate level.
-Currently she is an Assessment Developer at Western Governor's University.
-Dr. Lea has been professionally published over fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
+Dr. Lea has 15 years’ experience teaching at the K–12 level and another 14 years’ experience teaching education courses at the undergraduate and post-graduate levels.
+Currently she is a lead program development owner at Western Governor’s University.
+Dr. Lea has been professionally published over 15 times and has served on over a dozen panels and boards, including that of the NCATE (CAEP) Board of Examiners.

 Contacting the Instructor